How to Read a California Accident Report

 “Other Party’s Information” section

-- Includes same information as in previous section.
+- Includes same information as in the previous section.

 Injury/Death Property Damage section